hltcoe/cmn-renmin-ocr-ner-dataset/README.md

 * You will need Python 3.6 or later to run the scripts in this distribution.

-* To generate images of the newspaper pages, you will need the ability to convert from pdf to the image format of your choice.
+* To generate images of the newspaper pages, you will need the ability to convert from pdf to the image format of your choice with a DPI of 216.

 ## Building the Collection